swcarpentry-ja/carpentries-coc/topic_folders/mentoring/instructor-development-committee-roles.md

 - Before the meeting
     - [ ] Set date of meeting (see below)
     - [ ] Add to the community calendar (see below)
-    - [ ] Email Instructor Development Committee email list .
+    - [ ] Email Instructor Development Committee email list.
         - [ ] Tweet about the meeting
         - [ ] Email individual people and encourage them to join
     - [ ] Create agenda for the meeting at least one week in advance on this [Etherpad](http://pad.software-carpentry.org/scf-mentoring) and solicit additions.
         - [ ] Send an announcement to the committee at least one week in advance.
         - [ ] Send another reminder for the meeting 1-2 days in advance.
-    - [ ] Look at [last month's meeting’s minutes](https://github.com/carpentries/mentoring/tree/master/minutes) to see if there’s anything that you want to follow up with or continue .
+    - [ ] Look at [last month's meeting's minutes](https://github.com/carpentries/mentoring/tree/master/minutes) to see if there's anything that you want to follow up with or continue.
-    - [ ] Email the following liasons for updates to write at the top of the etherpad:
+    - [ ] Email the following liaisons for updates to write at the top of the etherpad:
         - [ ] Executive Council: Raniere Silva
         - [ ] Trainers Committee: Erin Becker
         - [ ] Mentoring Groups: Kari L. Jordan